Wondering why you need a hard a hardware wallet?

 When it comes to cryptocurrency, security is a big deal - and that’s exactly how hardware wallets can help you.

-So in this guide, I’ll reveal why you need a hardware wallet, especially if you’re looking for a reliable way to protect your cryptocurrency investments.
+So in this guide, I’ll reveal why you need a hardware wallet.

-I’ll also run through some of the disadvantages of hardware wallets, where you can buy them and what you need to aware of too.
+I’ll also run through some of the disadvantages of hardware wallets, and what you need to be aware of too.

 1. What Are Hardware Wallets?